quackernotes/SciArt-Assignments/README.md

 10. Save the Results table in .csv format and the final image in .TIF format (name the files as per convenience and with enough detail so as to aid in future referencing/locating of the data.
     - : Saved results excel sheet as "Results CERT1.csv" and the Summary similarly as "Summary CERT1.csv"
     - .csv format is better supported and preferred over .xls or any other format for this purpose.

+# Conclusion
+Through a systematic and carefully controlled workflow in ImageJ, CERT1 proteins in the microscopy image were successfully identified and quantified.
+Each step, from preprocessing to particle analysis, was optimized to ensure accurate detection and reliable quantification.
+The results provide meaningful insights into the spatial distribution and intensity of CERT1 within the cell (localised near the Golgi bodies), demonstrating the effectiveness of image-based analysis.